Birda Logo

 Thalassarche chrysostoma

-The grey-headed albatross, also known as the gray-headed mollymawk, is a majestic seabird of the albatross family.
-It is distinguished by its ashy-gray head, throat, and upper neck, and is recognized for its impressive wingspan and oceanic prowess.
+The Grey-headed Albatross, Thalassarche chrysostoma, also known as the gray-headed mollymawk, is a majestic seabird of the albatross family.
+It is distinguished by its ashy-gray head, throat, and upper neck, and its impressive wingspan that can reach up to 2.2 meters.
+The bird's upper wings, mantle, and tail are almost black, contrasting with its white rump and underparts.
+A notable feature is the bright yellow upper and lower ridges of its black bill, which fades to a pink-orange at the tip.

 Identification Tips